-The Datix Common Classification System enables the classification of incidents that occur throughout the healthcare environment.
-Since its inception in 2001, its content has been shaped by healthcare professionals for use in all healthcare organizations, big or small.
+The Datix Common Classification System (CCS) enables the classification of incidents that occur throughout the healthcare environment.
+Its content has been shaped by healthcare professionals for use in all healthcare organisations, big or small.

-Incident classification enables healthcare organizations to efficiently identify, analyze and prioritize incidents.
+Incident classification enables healthcare organisations to efficiently identify, analyse and prioritise incidents.
 An effective classification system plays a key role in patient safety learning systems, providing a focus for harm reduction strategies and leading to improved safety for patients and others in the healthcare system.

 Key features and benefits of the Datix CCS

 The Datix CCS is easy to use and flexible.
 It provides a foundation for robust statistical analysis and enables benchmarking with similar organisations.
 The CCS has been refined with a structure that enhances consistency and reliability.
 In combination with the other features of the Datix application, the CCS encourages and promotes learning from incidents, with the ultimate goal of

 Datix is pre-installed with the CCS.
 This means you do not have to spend time and effort devising your own classification system and can start capturing incident reports straight away.